marmarelis/rolling-quantiles/README.md

 * `.feed(*)` takes in a Python number or `np.array` and its output is shaped likewise.
 * The two filter types are `rq.LowPass` and `rq.HighPass` that compute rolling quantiles and return them as is, and subtract them from the raw signal respectively.
 Compose them however you like!
 * `NaN`s in the output purposefully indicate missing values, usually due to subsampling.
 If you pass a `NaN` into a `LowPass` filter, it will slowly deplete its reserve and continue to return valid quantiles until the window empties completely.
+* `rq.LowPass` and `rq.HighPass` alternatively take in a `quantile=q` argument, `0<=q<=1`.
+The filters would perform a linear interpolation in this case.
+In order to control the statistical characteristics of this quantile estimate, parameters `alpha` and `beta` are exposed as well with default values `(1, 1)`.
+Refer to SciPy's [documentation](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.mstats.mquantiles.html) for details on this aspect.

 I also expose a convenience function `rq.medfilt(signal, window_size)` at the top-level of the package to directly supplant `scipy.signal.medfilt`.